Alrabef/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 DATA DICTIONARY FOR UCI HAR Dataset

-AL

 Activity Labels
 In the study were performed 6 activities.
-All activity labeled with a number between one to 6 in the following way:
+All activity labelled with a number between one to 6 in the following way:

 1. WALKING
 2. WALKING UPSTAIRS